 Coach Schlossnagle can be reached via email at firstname.lastname@example.org.

 On July 9, 2003, a new era in TCU baseball began as Jim Schlossnagle became just the program's ninth coach since 1940.

 "Jim Schlossnagle defines what TCU is about," TCU director of intercollegiate athletics Chris Del Conte said.
 "He has done a phenomenal job in representing our institution and making our baseball program an important part of the Fort Worth community.
 While his success on the diamond speaks for itself, Jim has been the ultimate team player.
 He has the big picture in mind for TCU and Fort Worth.
-His recent honor of being selected as Team USA's coach for next summer shows the respect level he has nationally.
-We are very excited to know we have Coach Schlossnagle guiding our baseball program into a new era this spring and for many more years to come.
+His honor of being selected as Team USA's coach in 2013 shows the respect level he has nationally.
+We are very excited to know we have Coach Schlossnagle guiding our baseball program for many more years to come.

 "Everything about Jim is first class.
 He simply does things the right way."

 Schlossnagle has won more games (465) in 11 years than any coach in TCU history after posting the top 10 win totals in school history.
 He is 465-221 (.679) as the head coach at TCU and 542-268 (.669) in 13 years as a head coach.

 "I am continually thankful to Mr. Del Conte and Chancellor (Victor) Boschini for not only giving me the opportunity to be at TCU, but for their continued commitment to our baseball program and its student-athletes," Schlossnagle said.
 "It is very rare in my profession to find the perfect combination of a university that is committed to excellence across the board, a city that, for me, is the best place to live in our country and a fan base and support group that has allowed our program to become extremely relevant in the community.

 "My family and I love TCU and Fort Worth and look forward to continuing to grow this program."